sicoyle/ghc-data-annotation-workshop/annotationSteps.md

 5. Repeat steps 1-3 for each person going left to right in the frame.
 > Note: Since Person 2 is seated and we only see ~50% of their body,
 > we will mark their `Occlusion` field as 1.
+>
+> Also make sure to increment the number in `Identity` field for each new person.
+Refer to the point 3 in [Annotation Best Practices](./annotationBestPractices.md) for more details on this `Identity` field
+>
 > Remember to refer to the [Annotation Specifications](./annotationSpecifications.md) as needed to adjust your annotations based on occlusions.
     ![Person 2](./assets/screenshots/person2.jpg)